Shell money: Middle East

-In parts of West Asia, Cypraea annulus, the ring cowry, so-called because of the bright orange-colored ring on the back or upper side of the shell, was commonly used.
+In parts of West Asia, Monetaria annulus, the ring cowry, so-called because of the bright orange-colored ring on the back or upper side of the shell, was commonly used.
 Many specimens were found by Sir Austen Henry Layard in his excavations at Nimrud in 1845–1851.
 In certain regions of present day Bangladesh and India, this type of old cowry is also being discovered.